19bufordcarl/CarlRPG/Myth & Shadow/Items/Weapons.md

 ## Sheathes

-Any weapon you get is assumed to come with the appropriate sheathe, which is what takes up the [Item Slot](../../Player%20Characters/Derived%20Statistics/Item%20Slots.md) in your adventurer's pack even when your weapon is drawn.
+Any weapon you get is assumed to come with the appropriate sheathe, which is what takes up the [Item Slots](../Player%20Characters/Derived%20Statistics/Item%20Slots.md) in your adventurer's pack even when your weapon is drawn.

 ## Quivers

 Ranged weapons come with an empty quiver.
 A quiver itself does not take up a slot, it is just storage space.
 Only the ammo takes up slots.
 Each quiver can hold 1 slot of ammo.
-By default, you can recover all spent ammo in a fight by [Recovering](../../Game%20Procedures/Delving.md#Recover).
+By default, you can recover all spent ammo in a fight with a [Recover](../Game%20Procedures/Delving.md#Recover) ([Delving Action](../Game%20Procedures/Action.md#Delving%20Action)).